The Stefan problem and free targets of optimal Brownian martingale transport: Introduction

 The problem \eqref{eqn:problem-upper} obviously requires some condition for $f$ because if $f$ is too small there will be no admissible $\nu$.
 We consider those cases where there is at least one admissible $\nu$.
 Our model case is $f\equiv 1$ on $\R^d$, however a much more general $f$ can be considered.

 We are particularly interested in the cost $\mathcal{C}(\tau)$ of the `Lagrangian form':

-This problem is in the spirit of what is studied in ``constrained transport", in particular, for analyzing congested crowd motion (see e.g. \cite{Santambrogio, santam-BV, AKY14}) and tumor growth (see e.g. \cite{PQV14, JKT21}), which is subject to contact inhibition; the problem \eqref{eqn:problem-upper} can be viewed as Brownian martingale version of the optimal transport free target problem with upper bound of \cite{santam-BV}.
-In those cases the dynamics have less restricted to allow free drift, making the optimal dynamics deterministic.
-Additional noise to their dynamics would generate stochastic aspects.
-In our problem the dynamics is restricted only to the Brownian motion but with freedom for stopping time; such dynamics is called Brownian martingale.
+The problem \eqref{eqn:problem-upper} is in the spirit of what is studied in ``constrained transport", in particular, for analyzing congested crowd motion (see e.g. \cite{Santambrogio, santam-BV, AKY14}) and tumor growth (see e.g. \cite{PQV14, JKT21}) which is subject to contact inhibition. {\red In those cases, the optimal dynamics is deterministic, and it amounts to control a vector field (drift force) to guide the dynamics; additional noise to their dynamics would generate stochastic aspects.
+In our problem, which is a Brownian martingale version of the free target optimal transport problem with density upper bound constraint \cite{santam-BV}, the dynamics is completely random as it follows the Brownian motion and is controlled only by the choice of stopping rule.}

 Throughout this paper we make assumptions on the cost $\mathcal{C}$ \eqref{eqn:Lag-cost}: